poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 ---
 sidebar_position: 3
-title: Cross-Shader Editor
+title: Cross Shader Editor
+description: The Cross Shader Editor is a special tool included in Thry Editor that allows the user to easily edit multiple Poiyomi Materials, all at once.
+keywords: [cross shader editor, cross-shader, editor, cross, shader, thry, editor, thryeditor, poiyomi, shader]
 ---

-The Cross-Shader Editor, first introduced with Poiyomi 9.0, allows the user to easily edit multiple Poiyomi Materials all at once.
+The Cross Shader Editor, first introduced with Poiyomi 9.0, allows the user to easily edit multiple Poiyomi Materials all at once.
 It is a special panel that can be summoned either manually, directly, or indirectly.

 ## Prerequisites

-**Before using the Cross-Shader Editor, you must know that any Materials you wish to multi-edit are using the same shader variant!** The Cross-Shader Editor does not support editing Materials that use a different shader than another.
+**Before using the Cross-Shader Editor, you must know that any Materials you wish to multi-edit are using the same shader variant!** The Cross Shader Editor does not support editing Materials that use a different shader than another.
 For example, if you reference Materials with some that use `.poiyomi/Poiyomi Toon` and `.poiyomi/Poiyomi Toon Grab Pass` on the list, the panel will NOT WORK.

 You MUST use the <u>same Shader Variant</u> for all the Materials that you wish to list in the Panel!

-## Opening the Cross-Shader Editor
+## Opening the Cross Shader Editor

-There are multiple ways to open the Cross-Shader Editor throughout Unity.
+There are multiple ways to open the Cross Shader Editor throughout Unity.

 ### Manually

-Navigate to `Thry -> Cross-Shader Editor` in the Unity Menu Bar to open the Panel.
+Navigate to `Thry -> Cross Shader Editor` in the Unity Menu Bar to open the Panel.

 By default, there will be nothing referenced.
 You need to add Materials of your choosing that is using Poiyomi Shaders by clicking `Add` and then selecting the ones you are using.